davidaellis/UsageLoggerPublished/README.md

 ## Customisation

 This is also discussed in the customisation website (see above link).
+Contextual data includes:

+* What apps are installed
+* What permissions apps request
+* What permissions requests are accepted/rejected by participants

 Continuous logging can record a number of different behaviours following installation including:

 * When the screen is on/off
 * When/what apps are used